Current Climate Warming Trend, Expected Impacts & What Can Be Done?

 - Increased methane emissions from areas that are no longer frozen.

-- Trawling for sea food releasing massive amounts of methane emissions.
+- Trawling for seafood releases massive amounts of methane emissions.

 - Rapid population growth and increased energy usage by people in developing countries.

 - Continued large scale manufacturing of products that generate substantial emissions when being produced such as cement and steel.